Nonparametric Tests for Treatment Effect Heterogeneity with Duration Outcomes: Some extensions of the basic setup

 \begin{enumerate} \item Under $H_{0}^{^{ldte}}$, $\lim_{n\rightarrow \infty }\mathbb{P} _{n}\left\{ KS_{n}^{^{ldte}}>c_{\alpha ,n}^{^{ldte,\ast }}\right\} =\alpha .$

 \item Under $H_{1}^{^{ldte}}$, $\lim_{n\rightarrow \infty }\mathbb{P} _{n}\left\{ KS_{n}^{^{ldte}}>c_{\alpha ,n}^{^{ldte,\ast }}\right\} =1.$

-\item Under $H_{1,n}^{^{ldte}}:\Upsilon ^{^{ldte}}\left( y|\mathbf{X}\right) =\frac{1}{\sqrt{n}}h^{^{ldte}}\left( y,\mathbf{X}\right) ~a.s.$ $\forall y\in \mathcal{[-\infty ,}\tau \mathcal{]}$, if $h^{^{ldte}}\left( \cdot ,\cdot \right) $ is an integrable function, and the set $h_{n}^{^{ldte}} \equiv \left\{ \left( y,\mathbf{x}\right) \in \mathcal{W} :n^{-1/2}h^{^{ldte}}\left( y,\mathbf{x}\right) \not=0\right\} $ has positive Lebesgue measure, then $\lim_{n\rightarrow \infty }\mathbb{P}_{n}\left\{ KS_{n}^{^{ldte}}>c_{\alpha ,n}^{^{ldte,\ast }}\right\} >\alpha .$ \end{enumerate} \end{theorem}
+\item Under $H_{1,n}^{^{ldte}}:\Upsilon ^{^{ldte}}\left( y|\mathbf{X}\right) =\frac{1}{\sqrt{n}}h^{^{ldte}}\left( y,\mathbf{X}\right) ~a.s.$ $\forall y\in \mathcal{[-\infty ,}\tau \mathcal{]}$, if $h^{^{ldte}}\left( \cdot ,\cdot \right) $ is an integrable function and the set $h_{n}^{^{ldte}} \equiv \left\{ \left( y,\mathbf{x}\right) \in \mathcal{W} :n^{-1/2}h^{^{ldte}}\left( y,\mathbf{x}\right) \not=0\right\} $ has positive Lebesgue measure, then $\lim_{n\rightarrow \infty }\mathbb{P}_{n}\left\{ KS_{n}^{^{ldte}}>c_{\alpha ,n}^{^{ldte,\ast }}\right\} >\alpha .$ \end{enumerate} \end{theorem}

 The results of Theorem \ref{tests_ldte} are related to \cite{Abadie2002}.
-In the absence of censoring, \cite{Abadie2002} propose a test for the unconditional analogue of $H_{0}^{^{ldte}}$.
+In the absence of censoring, \cite{Abadie2002} proposes a test for the unconditional analogue of $H_{0}^{^{ldte}}$.
 Of course, by taking $w\left( \mathbf{X},\mathbf{x}\right) =1~a.s.$, we are back to \cite{Abadie2002} proposal.
-Thus, one may interpret Theorem \ref{tests_ldte} as extensions of \cite{Abadie2002} in two different dimensions: it allows for covariates, and also for randomly censored outcomes.
-We are not aware of other proposal that can accommodate either these features.
+Thus, one may interpret Theorem \ref{tests_ldte} as extensions of \cite{Abadie2002} in two different dimensions: it allows for covariates and for randomly censored outcomes.
+We are not aware of other proposals that can accommodate either these features.